Photons and Electrons on the Move

 Introduction

 The conversion of sunlight photons to electrons is the essence of the natural photosynthesis that powers life.
-Dedicated antennas funnel the sun's energy towards reaction centers.
+Dedicated antennas funnel the sun's energy towards reaction centres.
 Amazingly, nature reaches almost perfect photon-to-electron conversion efficiency, while it regulates down at high light levels for protection and survival.

 Research Questions

-1. Which pathways are taken to charge separation?
+• Which pathways are taken to charge separation?

-2. What is the role of fluctuations, coherences, color, and vibrations?
+• What is the role of fluctuations, coherences, color, and vibrations?

 Recent Achievements

-My group recently succeeded in the first detection of the fs spectral progression of a single exciton, the nanoscale tracking of electron transport, and revealing energy disorder of a single photosynthetic complex.
+My group recently succeeded in the first detection of the fs spectral progression of a single exciton, the nanoscale tracking of electron transport, and revealed energy disorder of a single photosynthetic complex.
+These pioneering results, together with our expertise in fs pulse control and nanoimaging, set the grounds to now address photosynthetic light-to-charge transfer in real nanospace and ultrafast.

 Specific Objectives